 Japchae is a Korean stir-fry noodle dish with meat and vegetables.
 If you’re a vegetarian, you can omit the meat without it impacting the overall flavor of the dish.
-Japchae can be eaten as a side dish or main meal and be served either hot or at room temperature.
-I remember when I was younger my mom making gigantic bowls of this noodle dish for large gatherings…it was probably the best japchae I’ve ever had.
+You can eat japchae as a side dish or main dish and it can be served hot or at room temperature.
+I remember when I was younger my mom making gigantic bowls of this noodle dish for large gatherings.
+Her japchae was always the best out of everyone else’s.
 This recipe is my attempt to replicate my mom’s version and I think it does a pretty good job at that!

 **Helpful tips and common mistakes